 Seniors (students must be in a 12th grade homeroom) who have completed an application and interview process prior to the first day of their senior year, can be accepted into the Internship Program.
 The internship will address the 11 standards that prepare students to teach in a classroom for a minimum of one period.
 Each marking period will serve as scaffolding for the next, which will focus on different areas of educational professional development.
 Topics include: Planning and Preparation; Acceleration; Small Group Instruction and Inclusive Teaching.

-Students enrolled in the Internship will also complete the following Wilmington University Dual Enrollment Courses:

-- -RDG203 Learner Development & Early Literacy - -EDEU 203 Instructional Technology
+Students enrolled in the Internship will also complete the following Wilmington University Dual Enrollment Courses: -RDG203 Learner Development & Early Literacy -ECE 214 Creating Environments for Learning